Experimental Evaluation of Individualized Treatment Rules: An Empirical Application

 The upper panel of Table~\ref{tb:comparison_cv} presents the estimated PAPEs, their standard errors, and the proportion treated for fixed ITRs.
 We find that without a budget constraint, none of the machine learning algorithms significantly improves upon the random treatment rule.
 With a budget constraint of 20\%, however, the ITRs based on Causal Forest appear to improve upon the random treatment rule at least for the math and writing scores.
 In contrast, the ITR based on BART only performs well for the writing score whereas the performance of LASSO is not distinguishable from that of random treatment rule across all scores.
 The results are largely similar for the estimated ITRs, as shown in the lower panel of Table~\ref{tb:comparison_cv}.
 The only difference is that BART performs slightly better while the performance of Causal Forest is slightly better for the fixed ITRs and worse for the estimated ITRs.

-We also note that in the case of BART and Causal Forest, the standard errors for estimated ITRs are generally smaller than those for fixed ITRs.
-This reflects the efficiency gain due to cross-validation.
+In the case of BART and Causal Forest, the standard errors for estimated ITRs are generally smaller than those for fixed ITRs, reflecting the efficiency gain due to cross-validation.
 For LASSO, however, the standard errors for fixed ITRs are often smaller than those for estimated ITRs.
 This is due to the fact that the ITRs estimated by LASSO are significantly variable across different folds under cross-validation.
 This variability results in the poor performance of LASSO in this application.
 In contrast, Causal Forest is most stable, generally leading to the best performance and the smallest standard errors.
 Lastly, we note that when compared to the estimated ATEs, some estimated PAPEs are of substantial size.

 Table~\ref{tb:PAPD_cv} directly compares these three ITRs based on Causal Forest, BART, and LASSO by estimating the Population Average Prescriptive Effect Difference (PAPD) under the same budget constraint (i.e., 20\%) as above.
 Causal Forest outperforms BART and LASSO in essentially all cases though the difference is not statistically significant.
-Under the cross-validation setting, we observe that both Causal Forest and BART are statistically significantly more effective than LASSO in identifying students with grater treatment effects on their writing scores.
+Under the cross-validation setting, Causal Forest and BART are statistically significantly more effective than LASSO in identifying students with grater treatment effects on their writing scores.

 Finally, Figure~\ref{fg:AUPEC} presents the estimated PAPE for the writing score across a range of budget constraints with the pointwise confidence intervals based on the variance formulas, for the fixed and estimated ITR cases.
 The difference between the solid red and black lines is the estimated PAPE, while the area between the red line and the black line corresponds to the Area Under the Prescriptive Effect Curve (AUPEC).
 In each plot, the horizontal axis represents the budget constraint as the maximum proportion treated.
 In both the fixed and estimated ITR settings, BART and Causal Forest identify students who benefit positively from small class sizes when the maximum proportion treated is relatively small.
 In contrast, LASSO has a difficult time in finding these individuals.
 Additionally, we find that the standard error of the estimated AUPEC is greater for estimated ITRs than for fixed ITRs even though in the case of BART and Causal Forest, the opposite pattern is found for the PAPE with a given budget constraint.
 This finding is due to the high variance of the estimated AUPEC for different folds of cross-validation.